University of Lincoln:

 - arrange training opportunities and project work for students and graduates

 - stimulate a higher return on graduate salaries

 - develop a greater demand for entry level graduates.

 By taking part in training opportunities and industry projects, students and graduates were able apply their own skills and gain meaningful experience.

-However, the university decided to refocus its project work in the wake of the coronavirus pandemic and the particular challenges it has raised for the region’s SMEs.
+However, the university decided to refocus its project work in the wake of the coronavirus pandemic and the particular challenges it raised for the region’s SMEs.

-The coronavirus pandemic and the resulting economic impact has put SMEs in the Lincolnshire region at risk.
+The coronavirus pandemic and the resulting economic impact put SMEs in the Lincolnshire region at risk.
 The impact of larger businesses slowing their output and limiting investment will have a longer term bearing on SME cash flow and their ability to innovate.